Rizama-Victor/United-Nations-Global-Indicator-Data-Extractor/README.md

   - Returned the scraped, but not-yet-cleaned, rows to the extraction layer.

 ### 4. WebsiteDataExtraction
-- **Purpose:** Cleaned, structured, and persisted the scraped indicator data.
+- **Purpose:** Cleaned, structured, and partitioned the scraped indicator data.
 - **What it did:**
   - Normalized and cleaned scraped strings (removed extra whitespace, fixed numeric formatting) using regex and parsing rules.
   - Converted scraped rows into a `pandas.DataFrame` with proper columns (country, year, value, indicator).